me3zaAKAgoat/42cursus/README.md

   - the maximum argument malloc can take is implementation specific and will exceed SIZE_MAX on for example OS X.
   - the minimum argument malloc can take is 0 and behaviour will be implentation specific, malloc will either return NULL or a unique pointer value.
   - if the programmer tries to convert from a type that can represent more values to a type that can represent less values (say from long to short) a truncation happens in an implementation defined manner.
+  - Symbols are functions and variables
+  - In a nutshell, an archive is a single file that contains a collection of other files and/or directories.
+Archive files are typically used for a transfer (locally or over the internet) or make a backup copy of a collection of files and directories which allow you to work with only one file (if compressed, it has a lower size than the sum of all files within it) instead of many.
+Likewise, archives are used for software application packaging.
+This single file can be easily compressed for ease of transfer while the files in the archive retain the structure and permissions of the original files.